pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 The release notes also mention the replacement rule, that should be used instead.
 For some rules, there is no replacement.

 Then many rules have been changed or improved.
-New properties have been added to make the further configurable or properties have been removed, if they are not necessary anymore.
+New properties have been added to make them more versatile or properties have been removed, if they are not necessary anymore.
 See [changed rules](pmd_release_notes_pmd7.html#changed-rules) in the release notes for PMD 7.

-A handful rules are new with PMD 7.
+A handful of rules are new to PMD 7.
 You might want to check these out: [new rules](pmd_release_notes_pmd7.html#new-rules).

 Once you have reviewed your ruleset(s), you can switch to PMD 7.